Understand score status

 * **Time submitted** - when the judge hit submit

-* **Time reviewed** — when the admin reviewed the score
+* **Time reviewed** - when the score was put in review

 * **Time revoked** - if and when the score was revoked